The German Imperative [How to Give Orders & Requests]

 Ihr (Informal Plural)

-You’ll be pleased to know that the tough one is out of the way, and the German imperative gets a lot easier from now on.
-If you are talking to a group of people informally, just conjugate the verb for the ihr form.
-Usually this involves adding a -t to the [verb stem]:
+You’ll be pleased to know that the tough one is out of the way, and the German imperative form gets a lot easier from now on.

-- [aufschreib]en (to write down) = ihr schreibt auf (you write down)
+aufschreiben (to write down) | ihr schreibt auf | (please write down the text) |

 Haben & Sein